telerik/xamarin-forms-docs/controls/checkbox/features/checkbox-key-features.md

 The purpose of this help article is to show you the key features of the **RadCheckBox** control.

-## Color Changing Oprions
+## Color Changing Options

-RadCheckBox exposes a few useful **Color** properties for customizing its visual appearance.
+RadCheckBox exposes a few useful Color properties for customizing its visual appearance.
 You could set the color of the check mark as well as the control itself in each of the available states.

- * **CheckdColor**: Defines the Color applied to the control when it is checked.
+ * **CheckedColor**: Defines the Color applied to the control when it is checked.

 <snippet id='checkbox-color-changing-checkedcolor-xaml'/>